Emergency housing from the council

 You have children, are pregnant, or have another priority need

-You meet the immigration and residence conditions
+You meet the immigration conditions

 Ask for help before you need emergency housing if you can.
 The council might be able to help you stay in your current home or find somewhere else to live so you don't become homeless.